nikitacometa/euphoria-ai/README.md

 ## Features

 - Transcribe voice messages using OpenAI's Whisper API
+- Transcribe audio from video messages using OpenAI's Whisper API
-- Save all user messages (text and voice) to MongoDB
+- Save all user messages (text, voice, video, and images) to MongoDB
 - View message history with the `/history` command
+- Generate images with DALL-E 3 using the `/image` command
+- Comprehensive logging system with configurable log levels

 ## Setup